 Reporting practice directions and templates

-New practice directions and data submission templates will improve the quality, usability and value of geoscience data submitted by resource authority holders.
+The practice directions and data submission templates aim to improve the quality, usability and value of geoscience data submitted by resource authority holders.

 The data submission templates ensure data is reported in a consistent and structured way, aligning with resources industry standards.

 Minerals and coal reporting